Section 504/ADA Process

 - The Student Success Center/Library offers three testing rooms equipped with HD cameras for accommodated tests.

 - Extended time on exams (up to time and a half)

 - Preferential seating

 Students are encouraged to self-advocate and work with the Disability Service Coordinator and their Student Success Coach to succeed.
 Students can receive accommodations to ensure equal access in higher education, but will not receive any modifications.

 In accordance with the Drug-Free Schools and Communities Act Amendments of 1989, WDT will not allow students to be under the influence while in classes or on campus.
 WDTC complies with this federal legislation required by law to receive federal funding that includes student financial aid.
-Federal legislation will take precedent over SDCL 34-20G regarding the use of medical marijuana.ADA Grievance Procedure
+Federal legislation will take precedent over SDCL 34-20G regarding the use of medical marijuana.Protected Class Grievance Procedure